seanpm2001/Seanpm2001_WorldDB/OldVersions/README/English/1/README.txt

 - 22. [Former Countries, Asia, note 22] The Yemen Arab Republic was a country in Asia that existed from 1962, September 26th, until it was unified with the rest of Yemen on 1990, May 22nd, being succeeded by the Republic of Yemen.

+###### FC-ASIA23

+- 23. [Former Countries, Asia, note 23] Babylonia was a country in Asia that existed from around 1890 BCE to 539 BCE.
+It was succeeded by the Achaemid Empire.

+###### FC-ASIA24

+- 24. [Former Countries, Asia, note 24] Assyria was a country in Asia that existed from around 2600 BCE to 609 CE.
+It was succeeded by the Median Empire, and the Neo-Babylonian Empire.

+###### FC-ASIA25

+- 25. [Former Countries, Asia, note 25] Lagash was a city state in Asia that existed from around 2520 BCE to ?
+BCE.

+###### FC-ASIA26

+- 26. [Former Countries, Asia, note 26] The Jabal Druze State was a country in Asia that existed from around 1921 CE to 1936 CE.
+It was succeeded by the First Syrian Republic.

 ---

 ###### FC-NORTHAMERICA1